 If you don't know how much gas you use or how much money you spend on gas, our comparison tool can estimate your households average usage based upon the size of the property you live in - just click on 'Help me estimate' in the 'Your usage' section.

 But it does help if you can have your actual usage figures to hand, as the more accurate the information you can give us, the more accurately we can quote you.
 If possible, get hold of a copy of your latest gas bill, as this will show how much you use each month, or how much you spend.
 Your bill will also include the details of your current supplier and the name of your energy tariff.

 If you want to pay for your energy by Direct Debit - always a good idea as suppliers will often give Direct Debit customers a discount - you'll also need to have your bank details at thre ready.

-When you switch energy, The Energy Shop does all the hard work for you - once you've told us the deal you want to switch to, we'll take care of the rest of the switch and let both your old and new supplier's know what's happening.
+When you switch gas supplier, The Energy Shop does all the hard work for you - once you've told us the deal you want to switch to, we'll take care of the rest of the switch and let both your old and new supplier's know what's happening.

 Your old supplier will be in touch to take a final meter reading, so it can close your account and send you your final bill, and your new supplier will send a welcome pack through the post and ask for a meter reading so it can open your account.